Batman Beyond (comic book): Plot

 During Terry's fight with "Hush," it is revealed that he is not only capable of matching Terry, but is also aware it is not Bruce Wayne.
 "Hush" reveals his plan while regarding Terry as an 'imposter', and states he will 'orphan' Batman all over again by killing Batman's rogues gallery.
 "Hush" escapes, leaving Terry to decide whether or not to pursue him or rescue Calendar Man, who is bound with a bomb attached to him.
 Choosing the latter, Terry arrives too late as a bomb detonates, killing Day.
 After he returns to the cave, Terry receives a talk from Bruce about commitment to Batman.
 Meanwhile, Amanda Waller talks with Doctor Reid about reports of the murders; Reid insists that they report their role in this, but Waller shoots down the option.

-Terry returns home and lives a normal life for the day, meeting up with his girlfriend, Dana.
-Unhappy about their lack of time together, she asks whether anything long term will ever come out of his working for Wayne.
-Terry soon after returns to the cave and confronts Bruce but finds no one around and investigates Bruce's secret new "gadgets".
-The "gadgets" turn out to be Bat-Wraiths, robotic drones created to help assist Terry in his duties.
-Terry decides that he will prove himself to Bruce, without the drones and sets out to capture "Hush" once and for all.
-Terry's first lead is to check on Tim Drake, confirming that Tim has been under constant physical and psychological observation since his time as the Joker.
-Terry then proceeds to confront and question Dick Grayson.
-We see "Hush" hired the new Catwoman to plant a tracking device on Batman so that he can monitor his whereabouts, before proceeding to betray and strangle her to death as part of his 'vendetta'.

-Using a Bat-Wraith, Bruce attempts to apprehend Hush, allowing Catwoman an opportunity to escape.
+Bruce attempts to apprehend Hush, allowing Catwoman an opportunity to escape.
 The attack fails as Hush attempts to hack the Drone, forcing Bruce to activate the Wraith's self-destruct.
 Meanwhile, Terry talks with Dick Grayson, who now runs an athletics training center.
 Dick explains that he retired as Nightwing after he was shot, resulting in losing an eye while aiding Batman.
 He then retired in disgust at Bruce's lack of concern for Dick's health after the shooting.
 As Terry leaves, Dick warns Terry but Terry disregards it.
-At Cadmus, Waller learns that Doctor Reid has gone missing.
-Attempting to lure Hush into a trap, Terry uses a hologram to pose as a villain, only to be hit by Hush using Shriek's Tech.
+At Project Cadmus, Waller learns that Doctor Reid has gone missing.
+Attempting to lure Hush into a trap, Terry uses a hologram to pose as a villain, only to be hit by Hush.
 Mocking Terry, Hush unmasks himself and reveals himself to be Dick Grayson, determined to replace Bruce Wayne once and for all.